edev/sira/README.md

 - Replace `serde_yaml` now that it's deprecated
 - Replace `sira` and `sira-client` binaries with more fully featured versions (e.g. implementations that use [clap](https://crates.io/crates/clap) to accept arguments and support a reasonable set of them)

+## Why so many dependencies?

+Sira itself only has a few, carefully chosen dependencies, all of which serve important purposes.
+Sira also takes care to enable only the minimal set of required features of said dependencies.
+However, some of these have extensive dependency graphs of their own.
+As a result, Sira winds up with some absurd dependencies like Windows API support.
+Clearing these indirect dependencies is not practical for Sira at this time, but there are at least three likely ways this might change in the future.

+First, [Rust 1.60](https://blog.rust-lang.org/2022/04/07/Rust-1.60.0.html) adds several features for better dependency management, like the ability for a crate's features to enable features on dependencies only if those dependencies are already enabled.
+Sira's dependency [Tokio](https://tokio.rs), for instance, supports Rust versions much lower than 1.60 at time of writing, which prevents Tokio from using these features.
+In time, the minimum supported Rust version (MSRV) will advance, and projects will be able to consider using such features.

+Second, there might be room to work with libraries in Sira's dependency graph to add new feature flags or provide other mechanisms that will ultimately pare down Sira's dependency graph.

+Third, Sira might simply remove some of these dependencies and implement the required features internally.
+Sira actually started out this way, and it might return to this in the future.
+This would also offer opportunities to improve the feedback from running processes over SSH, which is a known shortcoming of Sira's interface right now.

+The primary reason all of this matters for Sira is supply chain security.
+As an extraordinarily security-sensitive application, it makes sense for Sira to be very careful about including third-party source code.
+On the other hand, sometimes it makes sense to rely on widely trusted and vetted public infrastructure.
+The long-term goal is to make careful and intentional choices between internal and external code in order to maximize software quality while minimizing risk.

+All of this is to say that if you have ideas for paring down Sira's dependency graph in sensible ways, please feel free to get in touch!

 ## License

 Licensed under either the "Apache License (Version 2.0)" or the "MIT License" at your option.
 See [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) for details.